John Thomas, Baron Thomas of Cwmgiedd: Early life and education

 Thomas was born in 1947 to Roger Edward Laugharne Thomas and his wife Dinah Agnes Thomas, of Cwmgiedd.

-Thomas was educated at Rugby School and Trinity Hall, Cambridge, where he graduated B.A. in Law in 1966.
+Thomas was educated at Rugby School and Trinity Hall, Cambridge, where he graduated with a first-class B.A. in law in 1969.
 He was elected a Fellow of Trinity Hall in 2004.
 He proceeded to the University of Chicago where he earned a J.D. degree and was a Commonwealth Fellow.

 Thomas was an assistant teacher at Mayo College, Ajmer, India, from 1965 to 1966.

 Legal career

 Thomas was called to the Bar in 1969 (Gray's Inn).
 He was elected a Bencher in 1992.
 He commenced practice in 1972, became a Queen's Counsel in 1984 and was appointed a Recorder in 1987.
 He practiced as a member of the commercial chambers at 4 Essex Court in the Temple, which in 1994 moved to Lincoln's Inn Fields and has since then been known as Essex Court Chambers.

 In 1992 he was appointed by the Department of Trade and Industry as an Inspector into the affairs of Mirror Group Newspapers plc (when it was owned by Robert Maxwell) and its IPO.

 On 11 January 1996, he was appointed a High Court judge, receiving the customary knighthood, and was assigned to the Queen's Bench Division, serving on the Commercial Court until his appointment to the Court of Appeal.
 From 1998 to 2001 he was a Presiding Judge of the Wales and Chester Circuit.
 On 14 July 2003, Thomas became a Lord Justice of Appeal and given the customary appointment to the Privy Council later that year.
 He served as the Senior Presiding Judge from 2003 to 2006, and President of the European Network of Councils for the Judiciary from 2008 to 2010, having participated in its founding in 2003–2004.

-In October 2008, Thomas was appointed Vice-President of the Queen's Bench Division and Deputy Head of Criminal Justice.
+In October 2008, Thomas was appointed vice-president of the Queen's Bench Division and Deputy Head of Criminal Justice.
 On 3 October 2011, he succeeded Sir Anthony May as President of the Queen's Bench Division.

-Promotion to Lord Chief Justice
+Lord Chief Justice

 On 1 October 2013, Thomas was appointed to succeed Lord Judge as Lord Chief Justice of England and Wales.
 On 26 September 2013, it was announced Thomas would become a life peer upon taking office as Lord Chief Justice.
 He was created a Life Peer on 4 October 2013, taking the title Baron Thomas of Cwmgiedd, of Cwmgiedd in the County of Powys.
 Following his introduction, as a serving member of the judiciary he was immediately disqualified from sitting in the House of Lords under section 137(3) of the Constitutional Reform Act 2005.